Footprint in Rock Art

-Acadian cylinder seal Fig.2, dated 3000BC, depicts a gate, called in the literature “The Bull and the Winged Gate”.
-The winged gate supported by the heavenly bull, an Ursa Major constellation depiction, imagined as a mechanism that allowed it to float in the air.
-Two gods on the gate sides are powering the gate by passing a rope between them, an action that implies movement, depicting the winding Draco constellation.
-The gate wings look like sun rays of slightly different sizes symbolizing the rise and set direction.
-The larger wing, on the right side in Fig.2, symbolizes the rise direction and the smaller one, on left, symbolizes the set direction.
-The wings remind of birds’ wings that award the gate the ability to fly.
+Acadian cylinder seal Fig.2, dated 3000BC, depicts a gate, called the literature “The Bull and the Winged Gate”.
+The winged gate supported by the heavenly bull, an Ursa Major constellation depiction, was imagined as a mechanism that allowed it to float in the air.
+Two gods on the gate sides are powering the gate by passing a rope between them, an action that implies movement, which depicts the winding Draco constellation.
+The gate wings look like sun rays of slightly different sizes also symbolizing the rise and set direction.
+On the right side in Fig.2, the larger wing symbolizes the rise direction and the smaller one, on left, symbolizes the set direction.
+The wings remind of birds’ wings that award the gate the ability to float in the air.
 The similarity between the gates described by John C Didier, Fig.1, and the cylinder seal in Fig.2 is very clear.

 The Epic of Gilgamesh 1500 BC contains the gate textual and pictorial testimony as described in Innana and the Celestial bull myth.
-The cylinder seal, on the right side of Fig.2, describes a scene from this myth in which shows Innana steps out from the heavenly gate carried by the heavenly bull.
+On the right side of Fig.2, the cylinder seal describes a scene from this myth in which Innana steps out from the heavenly gate carried by the heavenly bull.
 She is heading straight from the gate, naked, and runs into the floating boat that sails the celestial ocean that separates heaven from earth.
 Note the adherence to the set/rise gate wings sizes in this cylinder seal.

 3. The Footprint in Negev Desert Rock Art

 Fig.4 presents Rock Art examples of footprints from the Negev Desert.
-They always appear as a pair, even when separated, comprised of rising and setting gates with wings.
-The gates resemble a footprint of slightly different sizes with attached wings that look like ears.
-The gate schematic conforms to the ideas presented in the Sumerian cylinder seals, which includes the adherence to the gates and wings sizes.
-The artist emphasized the differences in rising and setting direction by the gates sizes, the wings sizes, and the gate outlines thickness and even fullness.
+They always appear as a pair comprised of rising and setting gates with wings.
+The gates resemble a footprint of slightly different sizes with the attached wings that look like ears.
+The gate schematic confirms the ideas in the Sumerian cylinder seals, which includes the adherence to the gates and wings sizes.
+The artist emphasized the differences in rising and setting direction by the gates sizes, the wings sizes, and the gate outlines thickness and fullness.
 The gates are in the shape of a footprint, which is the body part that walks through the gate.